soos3d/SpectraX/README.md

 Press Ctrl+C to quit.
 ```

-> ⚠️ Use the --bind 0.0.0.0 option to display the clear connection information for your local network.
-The camera device must be on the same wifi network as the server.

 Now simply use the RTSP connection settings to set up your phone or camera to stream to the server.
 Use the viewer URL to view the stream in any RTSP player like OBS or VLC.